How to Make the Perfect cup of Tea

 Yes, there is a difference.
 Personally we add the milk first.
 Some teas are best enjoyed with no milk at all.
 As for sugar — again personal choice.

-Please, please, please use a teapot.
-Do not even attempt to make tea in a cup or mug.
+Please, please, please use a teapot or infuser and remove the tea as soon as it is brewed.
+Do not even attempt to make tea in a cup or mug without using an infuser, unless straining the liquid into another vessel.

 Storing Tea